 During a sinus lift, the gum tissue where the upper back teeth used to be is opened and the bone is exposed.
 A small portion of the bone will be removed, forming a small window.
 The membrane lining the sinus is then gently pushed up and away from the jaw.

 During the surgery, bone will be added to the upper jaw around the molars and premolars.
 Bone graft material may also be added between the jaw and the maxillary sinuses, on both sides of the nose.
 After the extra bone material has been added, the gum tissue will be closed with small stitches.

-The length of the surgery depends on the amount of bone need for implants.
-Over a period of four to nine months, the bone graft material will fuse and mesh with the natural bone, after which implants can be placed.
+The length of the surgery depends on the amount of bone needed for implants.
+Over a period of four to nine months, the bone graft material will fuse and mesh with the natural bone, after which dental implants can be placed.